hsfl/cosmos/README.md

 # COSMOS: Comprehensive Open-architecture Solution for Mission Operations Systems

-COSMOS is a software framework for operating small satellites, including satellite swarms and constellations.
-It is a software ecosystem from the embedded flight software to ground station management software, to the mission operations center user interfaces.
+COSMOS is a software framework for operating distributed robotic systems, with a particular focus on space systems such as CubeSats, including satellite swarms and constellations.
+It is a software ecosystem with various applications from the embedded flight software to ground station management software, to the mission operations center user interfaces.
 COSMOS is developed at the [Hawaii Space Flight Laboratory](https://www.hsfl.hawaii.edu/) and can be deployed in CubeSats, Rovers, Scientific Instruments and more.
+Let's build the COSMOS for your next amazing application!

 <img src="https://user-images.githubusercontent.com/1541868/160047280-010609a7-596a-4eef-a3d7-5ccc59dbb247.PNG" width=100%>